matloff/regtools/UnbalancedClasses.md

 are about 1/26 each.
 We know that is false, as the above table shows.

-So, if you do resampling to make your data balanced, you are fooling your algorithm.
+So, if you do resampling to make your data balanced, you are fooling your ML algorithm.
 Though that conceivably could be done responsibly, it may actually undermine your ability to predict new cases well.

 ## Goals and perceptions of problems